orchestracities/anubis/README.md

 - `DB_USER`: The user for the database.
 - `DB_PASSWORD`: The password for the database user.
 - `DB_NAME`: The name of the database.

+The policy distribution middleware is an add-on the basic Anubis deployment.
+The following environment variables can be configured:

+- `SERVER_PORT`: The port where the middleware API is exposed.
+- `ANUBIS_API_URI`: The anubis management api instance linked to the middleware.
+- `LISTEN_ADDRESS`: The multiaddress format address the middleware listens on.
+- `IS_PRIVATE_ORG`: The middleware modality to public or private.

 For customizing the default policies that are created alongside a tenant, see [the configuration file](config/opa-service/default_policies.yml) that's mounted